- As low as $170/Night

 - Approximately 1000 square feet

-A handsome, 1000+ square foot, entirely equipped vacation condo awaits you, just steps from the beach.
-Located in the fashionable 'Shore Drive' section of Myrtle Beach, you can view the ocean from all your windows and the private balcony.
-A short walk to 'Ocean Annie's' beach bar, and numerous eateries, you will appreciate the proximity to everything a beach vacation should be.
+A gorgeous, 1000+ square foot, completely equipped vacation condo awaits you, just steps from the beach.
+Located in the trendy 'Shore Drive' section of Myrtle Beach, you can view the ocean from all your windows and the private balcony.
+A short walk to 'Ocean Annie's' beach bar, and multiple eateries, you will appreciate the proximity to everything a beach vacation should be.
 Apache Pier, at 1260 feet long, just a 5 min. walk up the beach, offers a restaurant/bar, fishing or viewing the beach from the pier.
 Nearby Tanger Outlet Stores, Super Wal Mart, Barefoot Landing, Alabama Theater and Restaurant Row provide great shopping, dining and entertainment.

 Unwind by one of the two on-site pools if you don't feel like playing in the sand.
-Or take a walk on the pretty no-drive beach of the Atlantic Ocean.
+Or take a walk on the beautiful no-drive beach of the Atlantic Ocean.

 Ocean Bridge Condo Association Restrictions: Convenient parking but only ONE car per unit(parking permit required), No grilling, No motorbikes, No RV's, No Trailers, No family pets, 25 years of age or older.